ZhiGroup/pytorch_ehr/README.md

 data = EHRdataFromPickles(root_dir = '../data/',
                                       file = 'hf.train')
 loader =  EHRdataLoader(data)
+Note: if you want to split data, you must specify the ratios in EHRdataFromPickles()
+      otherwise, call separate loaders for your seperate data files

 #if you want to shuffle batches before using them, add this line
 loader = iter_batch2(loader = loader, len(loader))